syuvivida/DQMSpace/runregistry_scripts/lumiloss/README.md

 # Scripts to obtain luminosity loss figures
 # Note this branch v1.0 contains the scripts for the new Golden and Muon JSON logic (used in Run 3 from call 20)

 The update is for Muon DPG/POG and ECAL.
-See https://github.com/syuvivida/DQMSpace/tree/v1.0/runregistry_scripts/lumiloss/goldenJSON.txt
+See https://github.com/syuvivida/DQMSpace/tree/v1.0/runregistry_scripts/lumiloss/goldenJSON.txt and https://github.com/syuvivida/DQMSpace/tree/v1.0/runregistry_scripts/lumiloss/muonJSON.txt

 0. Setup grid certificate